BotVasu/Version-Tracker-0.1/README.md

 Phase-1: Fecth the version from all the database technology websites: CLI based (✔) {Python}

 Phase-2: A UI to beautify the process.
-(Under Progress) {HTML & CSS}
+(Under Progress) {HTML & CSS & JAVASCRIPT}

 ![image](https://user-images.githubusercontent.com/83164321/175918879-855a18eb-357b-4212-ba54-37ed829e4116.png)